Ada-Developers-Academy/core-unit-3/props/props.md

 <br/>

-We won't address this in this curriculum, but following this best practice will help our React apps become more performant.
+We won't address this in this curriculum, but following this best practice will help our React apps become perform better.
 Follow your curiosity!

 <br/>